Global well-posedness for small data in a 3D temperature-velocity model with Dirichlet boundary noise: Temperature problem

 \subsection{Stochastic linear problem with non-homogeneous Dirichlet boundary conditions}

 We start this section by proving the first part of Proposition \ref{prop: regularity for Z_t}, in particular the well-posedness and the regularity for the mild solution $Z_t^\varepsilon$ of the linear problem \eqref{eq: main results stochastic heat with noise on the boundary} subject to Dirichlet noise boundary conditions.
-Note that this result is well-know in literature, see for instance \cite[Proposition 3.1]{DaPrato1993}.
+Note that this result is well-known in the literature, see for instance \cite[Proposition 3.1]{DaPrato1993}.

 \begin{proof}[Proof of Proposition \ref{prop: regularity for Z_t} (i)-(ii)] Since (i)-(ii) do not depend on $\varepsilon$, we assume $\varepsilon = 1$ and omit the dependence on $\varepsilon$ of $\xi$ and $Z$ in the following.